donovanh/donovanh.github.com/_posts/2014-03-14-design-study-quickcast.markdown

 Quickcast is an OSX application that allows the creation of short screencasts.
 It aims to make the creation and sharing of short screencasts easy, and presents a simple interface that helps ensure this goal is met.

-Being an early version of the product, there's always going to be some danger of [experience rot](http://www.uie.com/articles/experience_rot/) as it matures, but for now it's design seems well focused on simple goals.
+Being an early version of the product, there's always going to be some danger of [experience rot](http://www.uie.com/articles/experience_rot/) as it matures, but for now it's design seems well focused on a small set of goals.

 ## User goals